lperez31/ipfs-http-index/readme.md

 That's all.
 You should be able to:

 * Connect by ftp with the user you have just created
+* Send files
 * See a index.json file with your browser
 * Get the files with IPFS

+For more info on pureftpd commands:

 ## Licence